-COLLEGE OR SCHOOL DEPARTMENT UNDERGRADUATE DEGREES OFFERED Jesse H. Jones School Accounting and Finance Bachelor of Business Administration (B.B.A.) in Accounting of Business Bachelor of Business Administration (B.B.A.) in Finance Business Administration Bachelor of Business Administration (B.B.A.) in Management Bachelor of Business Administration (B.B.A.) in Marketing College of Education Curriculum and Instruction Bachelor of Science (B.S.) in Interdisciplinary Studies Education Administration None and Foundations Counseling None Health and Kinesiology Bachelor of Science (B.S.) in Health Bachelor of Science (B.S.) in Human Performance College of Liberal Arts Communications Bachelor of Arts (B.A.) in Communication and Behavioral Sciences Bachelor of Arts (B.A.) in Mass Communications English and Foreign Bachelor of Arts (B.A.) in English Languages Bachelor of Arts (B.A.) in French Bachelor of Arts (B.A.) in Spanish Fine Arts Bachelor of Arts (B.A.) in Art Bachelor of Arts (B.A.) in Music Bachelor of Arts (B.A.) in Theatre History, Geography, Bachelor of Arts (B.A.) in History and Economics Bachelor of Arts (B.A.) in Economics Bachelor of Arts (B.A.) in General Studies Human Services and Bachelor of Science (B.S.) in Dietetics Consumer Sciences Bachelor of Science (B.S.) in Human Services and Consumer Sciences Psychology Bachelor of Arts (B.A.) in Psychology Social Work Bachelor of Arts (B.A.) in Social Work Sociology Bachelor of Arts (B.A.) in Sociology Barbara Jordan - Mickey Political Science Bachelor of Science (B.S.) in Public Affairs Leland School Bachelor of Arts (B.A.) in Political Science of Public Affairs Administration of Justice Bachelor of Science (B.S.) in Administration of Justice College of Pharmacy And Pharmaceutical Sciences Entry Level Doctor of Pharmacy (Pharm.D.)
-Health Sciences Pharmacy Practice Entry Level Doctor of Pharmacy (Pharm.D.)
-Health Sciences Bachelor of Science (B.S.) in Environmental Health Bachelor of Science (B.S.) in Health Administration Bachelor of Science (B.S.) in Health Information Management Bachelor of Science (B.S.) in Medical Technology Bachelor of Science (B.S.) in Respiratory Therapy College of Science And Biology Bachelor of Science (B.S.) in Biology Technology Chemistry Bachelor of Science (B.S.) in Chemistry - Computer Science Bachelor of Science (B.S.) in Computer Science Engineering Technologies Bachelor of Science (B.S.) in Engineering Technology Industrial Technologies Bachelor of Science (B.S.) in Industrial Technology Mathematics Bachelor of Science (B.S.) in Mathematics Physics Bachelor of Science (B.S.) in Physics Bachelor of Science (B.S.) in Airway Science
+COLLEGE OR SCHOOL DEPARTMENT UNDERGRADUATE DEGREES OFFERED Jesse H. Jones Accounting and Finance Bachelor of Business Administration (B.B.A.) in Accounting School of Business Bachelor of Business Administration (B.B.A.) in Finance Business Administration Bachelor of Business Administration (B.B.A.) in Management Bachelor of Business Administration (B.B.A.) in Marketing Tavis Smiley Communications Bachelor of Arts (B.A.) in Communication School of Communications Bachelor of Arts (B.A.) in Entertainment and the Recording Industry Bachelor of Arts (B.A.) in Mass Communications College of Education Curriculum and Instruction Bachelor of Science (B.S.) in Interdisciplinary Studies - Education Administration None and Foundations Counseling None Health and Kinesiology Bachelor of Science (B.S.) in Health Bachelor of Science (B.S.) in Human Performance College of Liberal Arts English Bachelor of Arts (B.A.) in English and Behavioral Sciences Fine Arts Bachelor of Arts (B.A.) in Art Bachelor of Arts (B.A.) in Music Bachelor of Arts (B.A.) in Theatre Foreign Languages Bachelor of Arts (B.A.) in French Bachelor of Arts (B.A.) in Spanish History, Geography, Bachelor of Arts (B.A.) in History and Economics Bachelor of Arts (B.A.) in Economics Bachelor of Arts (B.A.) in General Studies Human Services and Bachelor of Science (B.S.) in Dietetics Consumer Sciences Bachelor of Science (B.S.) in Human Services and Consumer Sciences Psychology Bachelor of Arts (B.A.) in Psychology Social Work Bachelor of Arts (B.A.) in Social Work Sociology Bachelor of Arts (B.A.) in Sociology Barbara Jordan - Mickey Political Science Bachelor of Science (B.S.) in Public Affairs Leland School of Public Affairs Bachelor of Arts (B.A.) in Political Science Administration of Justice Bachelor of Science (B.S.) in Administration of Justice College of Pharmacy Pharmaceutical Sciences Entry Level Doctor of Pharmacy (Pharm.D.)
+And Health Sciences Pharmacy Practice Entry Level Doctor of Pharmacy (Pharm.D.)
+Health Sciences Bachelor of Science (B.S.) in Environmental Health Bachelor of Science (B.S.) in Health Administration Bachelor of Science (B.S.) in Health Information Management Bachelor of Science (B.S.) in Clinical Laboratory Sciences Bachelor of Science (B.S.) in Respiratory Therapy College of Science Biology Bachelor of Science (B.S.) in Biology And Technology Chemistry Bachelor of Science (B.S.) in Chemistry Computer Science Bachelor of Science (B.S.) in Computer Science Engineering Technologies Bachelor of Science (B.S.) in Engineering Technology Industrial Technologies Bachelor of Science (B.S.) in Industrial Technology Mathematics Bachelor of Science (B.S.) in Mathematics Physics Bachelor of Science (B.S.) in Physics Transportation Studies Bachelor of Science (B.S.) in Airway Science